 An e-Liquid is the most common name for the liquid that is used in conjunction with e-Cigarettes.
-All e-Cigarettes use e-Liquids to create the vapour which is inhaled by the user.
-The vapour is produced by the e-Cigarette heating the liquid.
-Other names used to describe e-liquid are e-juice, vape liquid; (derived from Vapour) and Smoke Juice.
+All e-cigarettes use e-liquids to create the vapour which is inhaled by the user.
+The vapour is produced by the e-cigarette heating the liquid.
+Other names that describe e-liquid are e-juice, vape liquid; (derived from Vapour) and Smoke Juice.

 E-liquid Contents